pact-foundation/pact-jvm/consumer/groovy/README.md

 For an example, have a look at [WildcardPactSpec](https://github.com/DiUS/pact-jvm/blob/master/consumer/groovy/src/test/groovy/au/com/dius/pact/consumer/groovy/WildcardPactSpec.groovy).

-**NOTE:** The `keyLike` method adds a `*` to the matching path, so the matching definition will be applied to all keys of the map if there is not a more specific matcher defined for a particular key.
-Having more than one `keyLike` condition applied to a map will result in only one being applied when the pact is verified (probably the last).

-**Further Note: From version 3.5.22 onwards pacts with wildcards applied to map keys will require the Java system property "pact.matching.wildcard" set to value "true" when the pact file is verified.**

 ### Matching with an OR

 The V3 spec allows multiple matchers to be combined using either AND or OR for a value.
 The main use of this would be to